BrunoKrugel/dotfiles/.github/readme.md

 </div>

-These plugins are currently disabled, because a custom fold plugin is active in `status.lua`, but fell free to activate again.
+There is also a custom fold code in `status.` `lua`, you can disable ufo and enable the custom code.

 ## Diagnostics in a VSCode style